Eiger

 Getting Up There Without Climbing

-The Eiger Trail (also called the Eiger Walk or Eiger Ultra Trail section) runs from Eigergletscher station to Alpiglen below the north face — about 6km, 2-3 hours, consistently stunning.
-You’re looking up at the face the entire way.
-This is accessible via the Wengernalp Bahn from Grindelwald or Kleine Scheidegg.
+The Eiger Trail runs from Eigergletscher station (on the Jungfrau Railway line) to Alpiglen below the north face, about 6 kilometres and 2-3 hours, with the face visible overhead for most of the route.
+This is the walk that gives you a genuine sense of the face’s scale.
+Access via the Wengernalp Bahn from Grindelwald or Kleine Scheidegg.

 Grindelwald